Why IoT Needs Fog Computing?

 • Better analysis and insights of local data

 Keep in mind that fog computing is not a replacement of cloud computing by any measure, it works in conjunction with cloud computing, optimizing the use of available resources.
 But it was the of a need to address two challenges, real-time process and action of incoming data, and limitation of resources like bandwidth and computing power, another factor helping fog computing is the fact that it takes advantage of the distributed nature of today’s virtualized IT resources.
-This improvement to the data-path hierarchy is enabled by the increased compute functionality that are building into their edge routers and switches.
+This improvement to the data-path hierarchy is enabled by the increased compute functionality that manufacturers are building into their edge routers and switches.

 Real-Life Example:

 A traffic light system in a major city is equipped with smart sensors.
-It is the day after the local team won a championship game and it’s the morning of the day of the big parade.
+It is the day after the local won a championship game and it’s the morning of the day of the big parade.
 A surge of traffic into the city is expected as revelers come to celebrate their team’s win.
 As the traffic builds, data are collected from individual traffic lights.
 The application developed by the city to adjust light patterns and timing is running on each edge device.
 The app automatically makes adjustments to light patterns in real time, at the edge, working around traffic impediments as they arise and diminish.
 Traffic delays are kept to a minimum, and fans spend less time in their cars and have more time to enjoy their big day.

 After the parade is over, all the data collected from the traffic light system would be sent up to the cloud and analyzed, supporting predictive analysis and allowing the city to adjust and improve its traffic application’s response to future traffic anomalies.
-There is little value in sending a live steady stream of everyday traffic sensor data to the cloud for storage and analysis.
+There is little value in sending a live steady stream of everyday traffic data to the cloud for storage and analysis.
 The civic engineers have a good handle on normal traffic patterns.
 The relevant data is sensor information that diverges from the norm, such as the data from parade day.

 The Dynamics of Fog Computing